 Wonderful!
 Knobu unconsciously rubbed his hands together.
 If they had come by carriage they could have used mounted troops to force their way through the estate gates and reached

 safety.
 Now they must cross the whole city fighting the mob.
-All I have to do is keep them stirred up and then strike when she isn’t ready for my attack.
+All I have to do is keep them stirred up and then strike when she’s unprepared for my attack.

-Brother Knobu hurried after the yelling crowd, which he thought of as a pack of dogs on the hunt, his spirits soaring with the possibility of being the one who brought down the witch who had vexed
+Brother Knobu hurried after the yelling crowd, which he thought of as a pack of dogs on the hunt, his spirits soared with the possibility of bringing down the witch who had vexed the brotherhood’s

 Brother Drogo, in his disguise as a trader from Cymru, had taken rooms in a modest inn and begun his reintroduction of the plague virus while searching for the warrior and his Dwarf